 Approximate time of completion: About 1 month passively and actively being involved.

-I had read about the concept of thoughts and emotions being like the clouds and the self being like the sky which is beneath these changes, in my childhood and teen when I was very fond of books on spirituality.
-But these were just information I had gathered then out of curiosity which were collected as seeds, gradually sprouting.
-Now I had started to realize that separation within me.
+I realized that thoughts and emotions are like the clouds and the self is the sky which is beneath these changes.
+But this realization appeared like a seed, just as a glimpse which has not established its consistency yet and became a rooted tree.
+I just started to realize that separation within me.
 It became something that I could feel.
-Practising it in totality is still a long way ahead but realizing it within me was also an awakening.
+Practising it in totality was still a long way ahead but just realizing it within me was also an awakening.
 That is the first time the difference between the words “sukh” and “ananda” became realized.
-“Sukh” (happiness) is conditional.
-It is depended on external source.
+“Sukh” (happiness) is conditional and impermanent.
+It thrives on external source.
 It is the cloud.
 “Ananda” (bliss) is a state within, independent of the external conditions, the sky itself.